-2.1 The British Rowing Junior Inter Regional Regatta (JIRR) is a national competition for Junior competitors which is run on Saturday 20 April 2024 at the NWSC, Holme Pierrepont, Nottingham.

-2.2 The NWSC has a purpose built, buoyed 2000m lake within Holme Pierrepont Country Park, managed by Holme Pierrepoint Leisure Trust in partnership with Nottingham City Council.

-2.3 Known hazards are the pontoon, the proximity of transit and racing lanes, the stake boat cable and an outflow on the line of the stakeboats at the 2000m course start

-2.4 Time trials will be conducted on a 1000m course.
-Side-by-side racing for all events except adaptive events will be raced over 1500m; adaptive events will be raced over 1000m with a free start.

-2.5 Events are offered for Junior Competitors from J14 - J16 and WJ14 - WJ16 in a variety of boat classes (1x through to 8+) with different classes for different age groups, and adaptive classes.
-Competence of crews varies between competitors and is based on regional selection to choose the appropriate representative.

-2.6 This Competition Safety Plan follows the guidance within RowSafe.

-2.7 This Competition Safety Plan describes how officials, participants and others should act in order to ensure a safe competition.
-The Plans and Rules are derived from the barriers and controls within the Competition Risk Assessment.

-2.8 The competition will be run in accordance with the British Rowing Rules of Racing.
+- 2.1 The British Rowing Junior Inter Regional Regatta (JIRR) is a national competition for Junior competitors which is run on Saturday 26 April 2025 at the NWSC, Holme Pierrepont, Nottingham. - 2.2 The NWSC has a purpose built, buoyed 2000m lake within Holme Pierrepont Country Park, managed by Holme Pierrepoint Leisure Trust in partnership with Nottingham City Council. - 2.3 Known hazards are the pontoons (including the medal pontoon), the proximity of transit and racing lanes, the stake boat cable and an outflow on the line of the stakeboats at the 2000m course start - 2.4 Time trials will be conducted on a 1000m course.
+Side-by-side racing for all events except adaptive events will be raced over 1500m; adaptive events will be raced over 1000m with a free start. - 2.5 Events are offered for Junior Competitors from in a variety of boat classes including an adaptive class.
+Competence of crews varies between competitors and is based on regional selection to choose the appropriate representative. - 2.6 This Competition Safety Plan takes into consideration the guidance within RowSafe. - 2.7 This Competition Safety Plan describes how officials, participants and others should act in order to ensure a safe competition.
+The Plans and Rules are derived from the barriers and controls within the Competition Risk Assessment. - 2.8 The competition will be run in accordance with the British Rowing Rules of Racing.